-J. Alvin Lyons, 61, from Georgetown, Kentucky, is the owner and operator of Lyons Family Farms, a farming operation of row crops including corn, soybeans, wheat, tobacco and hay.
-His farm also includes a commercial cow calf herd and stockers.
+J. Alvin Lyons, 62, from Georgetown, Kentucky, is the owner and operator of Lyons Family Farms, a farming operation of row crops including corn, soybeans, wheat, and hay.
+His farm also includes a commercial cow/ calf herd and stockers.
 Mr. Lyons also serves as Magistrate of Scott County Fiscal Court, the legislative body for the county government.
 Mr. Lyons is a director of Central Kentucky AgCredit, ACA.
-He represents Central Kentucky on the Independent Associations' Retirement Plan Sponsor Committee and serves as chair in 2018 and 2019.
+He represents Central Kentucky on the Independent Associations' Retirement Plan Sponsor Committee and serves as chair.
 He is a director on the boards of Scott County Farm Bureau, an agricultural promotion organization, the Scott County Rural Land Management Board, which focuses on land preservation, and the Scott County Beef Improvement Association, which provides beef promotion and education.
-He also serves as a member and advisor for the University of Kentucky Ag Leadership Development Steering Committee, which focuses on education.
 Mr. Lyons serves on the Board Audit Committee.
 Mr. Lyons became a director in 2018 and his term expires on December 31, 2021.

-S. Alan Marsh, 64, from Madison, Alabama, is a partner in Marsh Farms, Inc., an operation consisting of row crops including cotton, soybeans, wheat and corn.
+S. Alan Marsh, 65, from Madison, Alabama, is a partner in Marsh Farms, Inc., an operation consisting of row crops including cotton, soybeans, wheat and corn.
 Mr. Marsh is a director of First South Farm Credit, ACA and Limestone County Farmers Federation, an agricultural trade organization, and he is president and stockholder of South Limestone Co-op Gin, a cotton ginning operation and an association borrower.
 He is also an advisory board member for Staplcotn, a cotton cooperative association.
-Mr. Marsh serves on both the Board Compensation and Board Governance Committees.
+Mr. Marsh served on both the Board Compensation and Board Governance Committees in 2019 and will serve on the Board Risk Policy Committee in 2020.
 Mr. Marsh became a director in 2010 and his term expires on December 31, 2021.

-Fred R. Moore, Jr., 66, from Eden, Maryland, is president of Fred R. Moore & Son, Inc. d/b/a Collins Wharf Sod, a turf and grain operation, which grows sod (turf), corn, soybeans and wheat.
-He is also partner of F&E Properties, LLC, a rental business.
+Fred R. Moore, Jr., 67, from Eden, Maryland, is president of Fred R. Moore & Son, Inc. d/b/a Collins Wharf Sod, a turf and grain operation, which grows sod (turf), corn, soybeans and wheat.
+He is also partner of F&E Properties, LLC, a rental business and partner in F&E Moore Properties, LLC, a land holding partnership.
 He currently serves on the boards of MidAtlantic Farm Credit, ACA, Wicomico Soil Conservation District, an environmental and conservation entity and Wicomico County Farm Bureau, an agricultural promotion organization.
 He currently serves as an active life member of the Allen Volunteer Fire Company.
-He serves on both the Board Compensation and Board Governance Committees.
+He serves on both the Board Compensation and Board Governance Committees and will serve as chair of the Board Compensation Committee in 2020.
+Mr. Moore will also serve on the Board Coordinating Committee in 2020.
 Mr. Moore became a director in 2014 and his term expires on December 31, 2021.

-James M. Norsworthy, III, 68, from Jackson, Louisiana, runs 100 Cedars Cattle Farm, a cow-calf operation with other farming interests including a commercial hay operation and a pine and hardwood timber operation.
+James M. Norsworthy, III, 69, from Jackson, Louisiana, runs 100 Cedars Cattle Farm, a cow/calf operation with other farming interests including a commercial hay operation and a pine and hardwood timber operation.
 He is a member of the board of directors of First South Farm Credit, ACA.
 He is a member of the board of directors for Centreville Academy, an educational institution, and served as a former mayor of the town of Jackson, Louisiana.
 Mr. Norsworthy also serves on the local board for Feliciana Farm Bureau, which promotes agriculture.
-He serves on the Board Risk Policy Committee.
-Mr. Norsworthy became a director in 2008 and his term expires on December 31, 2019.
+He served on the Board Risk Policy Committee.
+Mr. Norsworthy became a director in 2008 and his term expired on December 31, 2019.